MFS4711/Restaurant-Web-App/README.md

 2. **Table to Booking**:
    - A one-to-many relationship exists between the `Table` and `Booking` tables.
 Each table can have multiple bookings over time, but each booking refers to one specific table.

+#### `on_delete` Considerations

+- **User Deletion**:
+  If a user is deleted, the `Booking` records associated with that user are retained, and the `user` field in those records is set to `null`.
+This ensures that the historical booking data remains intact for analytics, but without a reference to a non-existent user.

+- **Table Deletion**:
+  If a table is deleted, all bookings associated with that table will be deleted, ensuring no invalid references to missing tables exist in the system.

 These tables allow the system to manage users, track reservations, and ensure that tables are properly allocated based on availability and bookings.

 ### Dashboard App